w3c/trace-context/spec/01-abstract.md

 be uniquely identifiable across all participating systems.
 Passing along this unique identification is provided by *trace context propagation*.

-Today, trace context propagation is implemented individually by each vendor.
+Today, trace context propagation is implemented individually by each tracing vendor.
 In multi-vendor environments, this causes interoperability problems, like:

 - Traces that are collected by different tracing vendors cannot be linked together